gladplum/hello-world/README.md

 # hello-world

-Hi I am a new learner of computer engineering
+Hi I am a new learner of computer science
 Please be kind to me